The Shavingwood Workshop

 Picture

-The first time I cut a tenon I started by taking my time marking it out with my marking gauge, then with
+The first time I cut a tenon I started by marking it out with a marking gauge, then with

 Picture